AdvaithGS/Astrobot/README.md

-This is an Astronomy discord bot with various functionalities and uses; created with the python language 3.9 version involving flask and the discord.py module.
+This is an Astronomy discord bot with various functionalities and uses; created with python 3.10.3 version involving the discord.py module.
 ## Table of contents
 * [Invite](#Invite)
 * [Commands](#Commands)